tomasbjerre/git-changelog-command-line/README.md

 -ri, --remove-issue-from-message               Dont print any issues in the
                                                messages of commits.
                                                Default: disabled
+-rmp, --redmine-pattern <string>               Redmine issue pattern.
+                                               <string>: any string
+                                               Default: #([0-9]+)
+-rmpw, --redmine-password <string>             Optional password to
+                                               authenticate with Redmine.
+                                               <string>: any string
+                                               Default:
+-rms, --redmine-server <string>                Redmine server.
+When a Redmine
+                                               server is given, the title of the Redmine issues can be used in the changelog.
+                                               <string>: any string
+                                               Default: null
+-rmt, --redmine-token <string>                 Optional token/api-key to
+                                               authenticate with Redmine.
+                                               <string>: any string
+                                               Default:
+-rmu, --redmine-username <string>              Optional username to
+                                               authenticate with Redmine.
+                                               <string>: any string
+                                               Default:
 -rt, --readable-tag-name <string>              Pattern to extract readable
                                                part of tag.
                                                <string>: any string